lmullen/lincolnmullen.com/source/cv/index.markdown

 MA history, Brandeis University (2011)

-MA history, Bob Jones University (2008)

-BA history, Bob Jones University (2006)
+BA and MA history, Bob Jones University (2006/2008)

 ## Manuscripts and other projects in progress